I keep seeing bluebirds on my commute to work, but I am not sure which of the three types of bluebirds it is.

 The female is a dull version of the male, where the blue color is replaced by gray.
 The throat, breast, and flanks are warm brown.
 Females have tinges of blue on the lower back and tail and the primary flight feathers.

-Folks often ask which is the type of bluebird I see in my state.
+People often ask what kind of bluebird I see in my state.

-Determining the species of bluebird you in your state is relatively easy.
+Determining the species of bluebird you see in your state is relatively easy.

 All bluebirds are similar in size, use similar habitats, and exhibit similar behaviors.
 These aspects are of little help to tell the species apart.